tlhunter/mig/README.md

 When modifying a database schema we can think of it as evolving the database.
 This evolution can be referred to as going "up".
 However, sometimes we'll create a migration that ends in disaster.
 When that happens we'll need to reverse this operation, referred to as going "down".
 For that reason a given migration file is made up of a pair of migrations: one up migration and one down migration.

 > _Note that generally a "down" migration is a destructive operation.
 Running them should only happen to recover from disaster.
-In fact, many teams that use databaes migrations only create "up" migrations._
+In fact, many teams that use database migrations only create "up" migrations._

 These schema evolutions are represented as SQL queries.
 Often times they can be represented as a single query but in practice it's very common to require multiple queries.
 Sometimes a given up migration just can't be represented with a down migration, so we allow a migration to be empty as well.
 For this reason we say that a migration is made up of zero or more queries.